Prof. Anne Anderson, C.S.J Board Chair, St. Joseph's Health System, Diocese of Hamilton Ontario

 Vice President, ChildHope

-Byron Klaus served as president of the Assemblies of God Theological Seminary in Springfield, Missouri from 1999-2015.
+Byron Klaus served as president of the Assemblies of God Theological Seminary in Springfield, Missouri, from 1999-2015.
 He previously served for 20 years on the faculty and in the administration of Vanguard University of Southern California.

 Klaus presently serves as Vice President of ChildHope, a child development ministry engaging more than 100,000 children at risk in the Caribbean and Latin America.
 He also serves as a consultant for educational and ministry leaders globally.
-His articles and books have been published by Baker Books, Crossway Books, Logion Press, Moody Press, Regal Books, Regnum Books and Routledge Publishers.
+His articles and books have been published by Baker Books, Crossway Books, Logion Press, Moody Press, Regal Books, Regnum Books, and Routledge Publishers.
 He is an ordained Assemblies of God minister.

-The Rev. Dr. Jeffrey Kuan President, Claremont School of Theology
+Claremont School of Theology

-The Rev. Dr. Jeffrey Kuan President, Claremont School of Theology
+Claremont School of Theology

 Kah-Jin Jeffrey Kuan has served as president of Claremont School of Theology since 2013.
-Previously he was dean of Drew Theological School and served on the faculty of the Pacific School of Religion and the Graduate Theological Union.
+Previously, he was dean of Drew Theological School and served on the faculty of the Pacific School of Religion and the Graduate Theological Union.
 He is a graduate of Trinity Theological College in Singapore, Southern Methodist University, and Emory University.

 An ordained elder in The United Methodist Church, Kuan has served as vice president and chair of the denomination’s Division of Higher Education, as a member of its University Senate, and as chair of its Commission on Theological Education.
 Additionally, he has served as chair of the board of trustees of the Foundation for Theological Education in Southeast Asia.
 He was previously chair of the Member Council of the Hispanic Theological Initiative.

-Ms. Patricia Maloney Principal Engineer, The Aerospace Corporation (Retired)
+Ms. Patricia Maloney Principal Engineer

-Ms. Patricia Maloney Principal Engineer, The Aerospace Corporation (Retired)
+Ms. Patricia Maloney Principal Engineer

-Patricia Maloney served as a senior technical and programmatic executive and has over 30 years' experience in aerospace, defense, and energy.
+Patricia Maloney served as a senior technical and programmatic executive and has more than 30 years' experience in aerospace, defense, and energy.
 A Roman Catholic laywoman, she previously served on the board of Washington Theological Union and chaired the board of Louisville High School, the Catholic school in Woodland Hills, California, from which she graduated.
 She is also on the board of Louisville Presbyterian Theological Seminary and Franciscan Mission Service.

 In 2017, Maloney was honored with the Distinguished Alumni Award from California State University, Northridge, for her contributions to aerospace and engineering, she currently serves on their foundation board.
 She also earned an M.B.A. at the Tuck School of Business at Dartmouth College.

-The Rev. Jul Medenblik President, Calvin Theological Seminary
+Calvin Theological Seminary

-The Rev. Jul Medenblik President, Calvin Theological Seminary
+Calvin Theological Seminary

-The Rev. Dr. Alton B. Pollard III President Emeritus, Louisville Presbyterian Theological Seminary
+The Rev. Dr. Alton B. Pollard III President Emeritus

-The Rev. Dr. Alton B. Pollard III President Emeritus, Louisville Presbyterian Theological Seminary
+The Rev. Dr. Alton B. Pollard III President Emeritus

 A graduate of Fisk University, Harvard Divinity School, and Duke University, Alton Pollard III is president emeritus of Louisville Presbyterian Theological Seminary.
 Dean of the Howard University School of Divinity from 2007 to 2017, he previously served in academic positions at St. Olaf College, Wake Forest University, and Candler School of Theology at Emory University.